Lanecrest/Coin-Thief/README.md

 version.
 The values start at 0 and each setting is tracked separately.
 As you gain new high scores for each setting, the .ini will be updated.

+Road Map
+===
+This game is effectively finished.
+However, as it was my first "major" Python project, the code can be quite messy in places :) In the future I would like to clean up parts of the code to make it more optimized and at that point I will publish it as a 2.0 final, with a very small possibility of little features or bugfixes here or there.

 Credits
 ===
 Programmed by Lanecrest Tech